 Pay By Mail customers have 30 days to pay their bill either in person, via check, online or over the phone.

 First, make sure no one else was driving your vehicle.
 As noted above, toll payment processors can only charge the owner of the vehicle, so if someone in your family or a friend was driving your vehicle, you will still get the bill.
 Keep in mind that you may receive a Pay By Mail bill if your electronic tag account is not active (up-to-date information and funded).
 If you feel you have received a bill in error or received the same bill twice, call the customer service number toll-free at (833) 762-8655 or (512) 410-0562.

 Cashless (or all-electronic) toll collection has been implemented on toll roads throughout Central Texas.
 Cashless toll collection is more cost effective, improves safety, speeds up traffic, reduces vehicle emissions, and conserves fuel by eliminating the need to stop and pay a toll.
 It also makes the toll you pay cheaper.
 Although cash payment at toll booths on the roadway is not offered, customers who prefer to pay their tolls in cash can still do so in the following ways:

 - Pay your Pay By Mail toll bills in person at any ACE Cash Express store location nationwide.
 Click here to find the store nearest you.

 - Fund your TxTag account in person at the TxTag Customer Service Center, located at 12719 Burnet Road, Austin, TX 78727.

-Penn Credit is a collection agency for the Mobility Authority for transactions that took place on or after 11/18/2018.
+Penn Credit is a collection agency for the Mobility Authority.
+They are responsible for collecting against outstanding invoices that have remained unpaid for less than a year.
 Penn Credit can assist you with questions related to your toll bill or Notice of Toll Violation and can process your payment.
 Contact Penn Credit at 800-900-1361 or visit their website at: http://account.penncredit.com